F5Networks/f5-aci-servicecenter/docs/rest_api.rst

 Input Parameters
 ----------------

 There are multiple F5 ACI ServiceCenter APIs which require input parameters to be retrieved for the APIC Logical Device.
-These input parameters can be retrieved from APIC object browser known as visore.html (It can be accessed at https://<APIC_IP>/visore.html).
+These input parameters can be retrieved from APIC object browser known as visore.html

+APIC managed objects can be accessed at https://<APIC_IP>/visore.html.

 Below is a table of such parameters and steps on how to retrieve them.
 These parameters will be required for L2-L3 Stitching tab.